joshgraves3/Relational-Product-Database/README.md

 # Relational-Product-Database
-Populating a database with randomly generated data using Java and MySQL
+Populating a database with randomly generated data using Java/Datafactory, and then querying the database using MySQL.